 Stress not only interferes with learning but also places young people at increased vulnerability to drugs or alcohol.
-Research shows that the Transcendental Meditation technique is a powerful stress buster—and it works for children as well adults.
+Research shows that the Transcendental Meditation technique is a powerful stress buster.

 Easy meditation for children

-The Transcendental Meditation technique is easy for children to practice because it does not require controlled focus or concentration, and children can practice it without having to sit perfectly still.
-Even children with ADHD can practice this meditation successfully.
+The Transcendental Meditation technique is easy for children to practice because it does not require focus or concentration, and children can practice it without having to sit perfectly still.
+Even children with symptoms of ADHD can practice this meditation successfully.

 Meditation and the brain

-Science has looked at what happens in the brain during the TM technique.
-Daily practice produces a healthy state of coherence and balance throughout the brain, with increased activation of the pre-frontal cortex, the part of the brain responsible for discrimination and higher reasoning.
-This type of more orderly brain functioning is not found while a child is studying, playing, watching TV or listening to music; nor does this balanced, holistic brain functioning come about through other types of relaxation or meditation exercises, such as mindfulness, watching the breath, visualizing, or guided imagination—all such activities activate specific areas of the brain but have not been found to increase EEG coherence.
+Daily practice of the TM technique produces a healthy state of coherence and balance throughout the brain, with increased activation of the pre-frontal cortex, the part of the brain responsible for discrimination and higher reasoning.
+This type of more orderly brain functioning is not found while a child is studying, playing, watching TV or listening to music; nor does this balanced, holistic brain functioning come about through other types of relaxation or meditation exercises, such as mindfulness, watching the breath, visualizing, or guided imagination.

-Everything good about your child’s brain depends on coherent and orderly brain functioning.
-Higher EEG coherence is associated with sharper focus and comprehension, improved learning ability, heightened intelligence and creativity and better moral reasoning.
+Everything good about your child’s brain depends on coherent and orderly brain functioning which is associated with sharper focus and comprehension, improved learning ability, heightened intelligence and creativity and better moral reasoning.

-Practice of the TM technique for 10 minutes twice daily not only stimulates brain development and learning ability in children, but also provides natural relief from stress, anxiety, depression and fatigue.
+Practice of the TM technique for 10 minutes twice daily provides natural relief from stress, anxiety, depression and fatigue.
 Reducing stress and increasing inner happiness improves a child’s flexibility, social abilities and self-esteem.
-Children, who naturally find self-approval from within, rather than seeking it mostly from the outside, are less influenced by peer pressure and make better decisions.

 The Transcendental Meditation technique is a valuable tool for a child as she matures, preparing her to meet the stresses and challenges of adolescence and adulthood.